rbatis/rbatis.io/docs/v4/README.md

 #### debug_mode

-if you open features on Cargo.toml "debug_mode", You will see the following featues
+if you open features on Cargo.toml "debug_mode", You will see the following features

 *  show the project build Generated code(`rbatis_codgen` Generated code). you can see build log(`............gen macro py_sql :............`)
 *  show the database `rows` data (`query <= len=1,rows=[{"id":1}]`)